 “Hanukkah is all about the oil,” says Sara Bradley of Freight House in Paducah, Kentucky.
 When making these sweet potato latkes, she reaches for her new pantry staple, rice bran oil.

 Brittanny Anderson, of Metzger Bar and Butchery, in Richmond, Virginia, takes a departure from the traditional oil with this rosti recipe.
 Instead, she opts for duck fat or clarified butter.
 The result is wonderfully rich and the perfect vehicle for crème fraîche, caviar, or smoked fish.

 Hanukkah isn’t complete until the brisket is carved.
 Shemtov’s recipe lets the meat roast low and slow for about five to six hours until it reaches melt-in-your-mouth tenderness.

 This whole roasted snapper steals the thunder when it hits the table.
 Even with time spent prepping the fish and the grape leaves, a quick roast in the oven has dinner on the table in less than an hour.

 These veggie-loaded latkes are also vegan, so anyone not partaking in the roast beef or fish can count on these crispy nuggets.
 Pro tip: Make a big batch and freeze a few to satisfy cravings after the holidays.

-These rich, little pastries combine nutty tahini with dulce de leche and cream of coconut before wrapping them in pastry dough.
-Shaya includes a recipe for boreka dough for the ambitious baker, however, store-bought puff pastry or phyllo dough work well, too.
+These rich little pastries combine nutty tahini with dulce de leche and cream of coconut before being wrapped in pastry dough.
+Shaya includes a recipe for boreka dough for the ambitious baker; however, store-bought puff pastry or phyllo dough work well, too.

 The season of sugar knows no limits when it comes to the Festival of Lights.
-Shemtov’s recipe of sufganiyot-style doughnuts invites the cook to fill it with their favorite jam before drizzling with vanilla glaze.
+Shemtov’s recipe of sufganiyot-style doughnuts invites cooks to fill it with their favorite jam before drizzling with vanilla glaze.
 However, the treats remain fantastic even without filling